 That said, if a trader follows their trading process exactly, it will become more valuable because it will help them continually improve their approach.
 Trading can only be improved if the results can be measured against a detailed and specific set of expectations.

 Creating a trading process that is trusted requires three elements.
 First, a trader must use the 7 Pillars to write down expectations and rules to follow in their trading.
-They need to then track their trades.
+Next, they need to then track their trades.
 And finally, they need to compare their results to their expectations after at least every 30 trades.

 If results are as expected, the trader should continue their trading and evaluate again after another 30 trades.
 If results continue to be as expected, confidence in the trading process and in the trader’s ability to follow it to get predictable results will grow.